 Resorts are also reinventing themselves

-* Energy usage is a major issue in the mountains
+Energy use is a major issue

 The mountain tourism sector must therefore adopt innovative and eco-responsible processes.
 Respect for biodiversity has also become essential to consider for any mountain resort.